alexanderjkslfj/qthread/README.md

 Small library to simplify multithreading in the web.

-Work in progress; already works for many use cases, but may break in unexpected ways.
+Work in progress: Already works for many use cases but may break in unexpected ways.

-While this library eases the creation and usage of multiple threads, the significant performance overhead of communicating with a thread remains.
-One should only use threads for very heavy or long-runing operations.
+While this library eases the creation and usage of multiple threads, the significant performance overhead of creating and communicating with a thread remains.
+One should only use threads for very heavy or long-running operations.

 Since in javascript, threads are completely seperate from each other, all functions passed must be pure.